Global Nutrition (11577.1)

 Students are to acheive a minimum of 50% in each of the 3 assessment items in order to pass the unit.

 Use of text matching software

-This is largely a self-paced unit.
-The expectation is that students will attend the ONLINE tutorials (refer to timetable of activities).
+This is largely a self-paced unit with no weekly lecture.
+The expectation is that students will attend the tutorials (refer to timetable of activities).

 Inclusion and engagement

-It is highly recommended that students attend the ONLINE tutorials which will be run through this units CANVAS site (via the virtual room).
+It is highly recommended that students attend the tutorials.

 Required IT skills